lucee/lucee-docs/docs/03.reference/01.functions/replacelistnocase/function.md

 ---
-title: replacelistnocase
+title: ReplaceListNoCase
 id: function-replacelistnocase
-related:
 categories:
+- list
 - string
-    - list
 ---

 Replaces occurrences of the elements from a delimited list